shaf-m/NutriSci/README.md

 By Team Bravo | EECS 3311 — Summer 2025

 NutriSci is a Java-based desktop nutrition tracking app built using Swing, MySQL, and CNF 2015 data.
-It allows users to create personalized profiles, log meals, analyze nutrient intake (like calories, carbs, iron, etc.), and visualize meal information — with support for smart food swaps, charts, and login/authentication added in this release.
+It allows users to create personalized profiles, log meals, analyze nutrient intake (like calories, carbs, iron, etc.), and visualize meal information — with support for smart food swaps and more charts to be added in a future release.

 ---

 ## ✅ Features

 * 🔐 Login & signup system with hashed credentials (or plain for dev testing)
-* 👤 Create and manage user nutrition profiles
+* 👤 Create and manage user nutrition profiles with authentication
 * 📊 Load the **CNF 2015 dataset** (13 CSVs) into MySQL automatically
 * 🔍 Query real food nutrients and log meals with nutrient summaries
 * 🧑 Splash screen to select or create a user profile (discontinued)